 A: Sharon, I really like your hair in this photo.
 If this is your natural movement, you have gold...

 If I may suggest, here is a longer length and a possible colour idea, which would be fun for you to play with.

-I suggest using a molding paste when your hair is still wet to smooth down frizz; it also helps trap in the moisture.
-After applying, use a fine-tooth comb to smoothen your cuticle and comb in the direction of the desired style.
+I suggest using a molding paste when your hair is still wet to smooth down frizz.
+It also helps trap in the moisture.
+After applying it, use a fine-tooth comb to smoothen your cuticle and comb in the direction of the desired style.
 Then gently scrunch your ends towards your roots, trying not to disturb the fine comb effect.
 Doing this, you will promote as much natural wave or curl as your hair has to offer.